dheero/OBF.github.io/wiki/Codefest_2015.md

 Why attend
 ----------

--   For new members of the community: meet and learn from existing open source programmers.
-First timers are welcome.
+-   For new members of the community: meet and learn with existing open source programmers.
+First timers are welcome at Codefest.

 <!-- -->